 How it works

 Bridge to College transition courses are full-credit, one-year courses taught at high schools during the school day.
 The courses give high school seniors a unique learning opportunity that can effectively prepare them for success in college-level work.
-Students who earn a 2 on the Smarter Balanced Assessment and a B grade or above in Bridge to College courses will be considered college-ready and eligible to enroll in college level math and English courses at all participating Washington higher education institutions, including the state’s 34 community and technical colleges.
+Students who earn a B grade or above in Bridge to College courses will be considered college-ready and eligible to enroll in college level math and English courses at all participating Washington higher education institutions (currently the state’s 34 community and technical colleges and Eastern Washington University).

 Want Bridge to College transition courses in your student’s school?

-Contact your student’s guidance counselor to find out if their school offers the courses.
+Contact your student’s guidance counselor to find out if the school offers the courses.